seb1441/icdotdev/docs/start-authoring.md

 We can proceed with raw AWS resources and wire them together to achieve our goal.
 However, it is a pretty tedious process.
-The IC project comes with an experimental framework [`iclab.simple`][iclabsimple-github] to ease serverless cloud infrastructure development.
+The IC project comes with an experimental brick [`iclab.simple`][iclabsimple-github] to ease serverless cloud infrastructure development.

 Start by creating a simple `handler.js` file for our serverless function to output a hello world message: